Comprehensive Dental Hygiene

 How often should I get my teeth cleaned?

 The Academy of General Dentistry recommends seeing the dentist for a check-up and cleaning at least twice a year.
 Your Tacoma dentist may recommend you visit more often depending on your specific situation and risk of disease.
-Some conditions such as diabetes, heart disease, or pregnancy may require more frequent cleanings to keep you and your mouth healthy.
+Some conditions: diabetes, heart disease, or pregnancy may require more frequent cleanings to keep you and your mouth healthy.

 Will my insurance cover my check-up appointment?